Artist Statement

 Landscape

-Still Life
+Still Life (Archive)

 Using subjects such as flowers, lace, paper, wood, books, and windows, I weave perception and invention together to create images that feel both keenly observed and intentionally constructed.
 A search for beauty, order, and balance is ever present in the way I encounter life, intuitively guiding my selection of objects and color combinations.
 Inspiration comes from art history, geometry, literature, memory, nature, and found objects, resulting in a mixture of contemporary and classical motifs.
 Recurring elements include circles, piles, and boxes, with an inclination towards symmetry in the overall design.
 Beginning with red, blue, yellow, and white, I mix my palette paying close attention to how specific color combinations effect mood, space, and light.
 The resulting paintings are often described as contemplative visual spaces where the commonplace is imbued with hints of metaphor and mysticism.